Harvard's 1st female president stepping down after 11 years

 But she has also faced her share of challenge and controversy.

-Faust’s administration has drawn backlash from alumni and faculty over efforts to crack down on all-male social clubs last year.
+Faust’s administration has drawn backlash from alumni and faculty over efforts to crack down on all-male social clubs.
 Black students have demanded greater diversity on a campus where some say they feel isolated.
 In November, Faust suspended the men’s soccer team over a lewd “scouting report” that made sexual comments about the women’s soccer team.

 And last year, Harvard’s $35.7 billion endowment posted a 2 percent loss on its investments, its worst performance since 2009.